It doesn’t matter how prepared you think you are!

 You might be interested in reading.
 France Tipping Culture: Why It’s Confusing And Arbitrary

 47) Use a fork and knife to eat hamburgers and Pizza:

 If you’re in a restaurant and order a burger or Pizza, think twice before using your hands.
 Some French people consider this impolite and disgusting.
 So if you see a fork and a knife with your meal, opt to use them.
 The exception is if you’re in a fast-food restaurant.

 The French Language

-Just like there are different dialects of English in the US and Great Britain, a Parisian talks differently than a Marseillans who talk differently than someone from Perpignan.
+Just like there are different dialects of English in the US and Great Britain, a Parisian talks differently than a Marseillan, who speaks a little differently than someone from Perpignan.

 Food In France